HPH-Fabrication-Addins/cinx-api-docs/source/includes/_introduction.md

 <img src='images/subscription20.jpg'/>

 **api_calls:** lists related API calls.
-The url in the response is fully formed with the proper API Token and other variables.
+The URL in the response is fully formed with the proper API Token and other variables.
 The API calls will include the web service to POST/PUT the data and any calls that can be used to access data that can be populated in the template.

 <img src='images/subscription21.jpg'/>